This policy applies to the following:

 - The proposed operation of the UAS must not pose an unacceptable threat to safety, privacy or the environment.

-USI property: Buildings, facilities, grounds and land that are owned by the University of Southern Indiana or controlled by the University via leases or other formal contractual arrangements to house ongoing USI operations.
+USI property: Buildings, facilities, grounds, and land that are owned by the University of Southern Indiana or controlled by the University via leases or other formal contractual arrangements to house ongoing USI operations.

 COA: Certificate of Authorization or Certification of Waiver (as applicable).
-According to the FAA, the COA is an authorization issued by the Air Traffic Organization to a public operator (which include publicly funded universities) for a specific UAS activity.
+According to the FAA, the COA is an authorization issued by the Air Traffic Organization to a public Remote Pilot in Command (which include publicly funded universities) for a specific UAS activity.
 After a complete application is submitted, FAA conducts a comprehensive operational and technical review.
 If necessary, provisions or limitations may be imposed as part of the approval to ensure the UAS can operate safely with other airspace users.
 In most cases, FAA will provide a formal response within 60 days from the time a completed application is submitted.

 333 Exemption: A 333 Exemption is based on Section 333 of the FAA Modernization and Reform Act of 2012 which grants the Secretary of Transportation the authority to determine whether an airworthiness certificate is required for a UAS to operate safely in the National Airspace System.
 A grant of an exemption in accordance with Section 333 is generally granted in addition to a civil COA and may be used to perform commercial operations in low-risk, controlled environments.

 Unmanned Aircraft Systems (UAS): UAS also are known as, or may be characterized as, drones.
-According to the FAA, a UAS is the unmanned aircraft and all of the associated support equipment, control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate the unmanned aircraft.
+According to the FAA, a UAS is the unmanned aircraft and all the associated support equipment, control station, data links, telemetry, communications, and navigation equipment, etc., necessary to operate the unmanned aircraft.
 UAS may have a variety of names including quadcopter, quadrotor, etc. FAA regulation and this policy applies to UAS, regardless of size or weight.

 - Any violations of University policies by an individual will be dealt with in accordance with applicable University policies and procedures, which may include disciplinary actions up to and including termination from the University and/or restrictions regarding access to USI property.